|(c) 2007-2015 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

-“It is time to give Caesar what is owed Caesar.” – Baton Rouge judge James J. Best, on accepting Tullier’s freedom
+“It is time to give Caesar what is owed Caesar.” – Baton Rouge judge James J. Best, on accepting Tullier’s freedom in

-in exchange for surgical castration .
+exchange for surgical castration .

 Castration of people convicted of sex offenders is the most controversial concepts in American jurisprudence.
-As of
+As of this

 HISTORY OF CASTRATION

-"It is better for all the world, if instead of waiting to execute degenerate offspring for crime or to let them starve for
+"It is better for all the world, if instead of waiting to execute degenerate offspring for crime or to let them starve for their

-movement in Buck v.
+in Buck v.
 Bell